magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 ### Tag element

-The `tag` element allows you to read the tag value of the element and map back to the master format.
+The `tag` element allows you to read the tag name of the element and map back to the master format.

 ``` xml
 <tag name="heading_type"/>